oracle-livelabs/goldengate/ogg-core/intro/intro.md

 ### Prerequisites
 The following are required to complete this lab:
     * Prior knowledge of using Linux command-line options
-    * Prior knowledge of basic database concepts
+    * Prior knowledge of basic database commands

 Watch this short video on adding Database Credentials, Extract, and Replicat Processes in Oracle GoldenGate Microservices on MySQL database: